MCetCF/anglais/anglais/navajosmieux.md

 think are necessary for the apparition of code talkers:
 - The existence of the radio and the phone;
-- The fact that most of the cipher machines were too slow and fragile
-- to be used for tactical field communications (as for example the SIGABA)..
+- The fact that most of the cipher machines were too slow and fragile to be used for tactical field communications (as for example the SIGABA)...

 ![Image of the SIGABA](pictures/SIGABA.png)